trixakias/RestAPI/README.md

 # RestAPI
-a rest API using MongoDB
+a rest API using Spring Boot and MongoDB

 Rest API used by https://epidrasi.eu/